 An overall conceptual masterplan has been prepared for the Glenfield District Activity Centre Precinct to assist in outlining a vision for development within the Precinct.
-Figure 9 - Glenfield Beach District Activity Centre Precinct Conceptual Masterplan provides an illustration sketch of the vision for the Precinct.
+Figure 9 - Glenfield Beach District Activity Centre Precinct Conceptual Masterplan illustrates the vision for the Precinct.